Hackingzone/winpirate/README.md

-#This project is still in progess
+#This project is still in progress

+Estimated Completion Date: early August

 Here's the plan.
 We create a way to automate doing the sticky keys windows hack from a bootable USB.